pyreymo/RedirectSmarter/README.md

 - Per-action target priority lists.
 - Basic target validation for range, line of sight, and target type.
 - Optional skipping of invalid configured targets.
+- Per-action `Prevent default` behavior when no configured target is usable.
+- A global redirect enable/disable switch.
+- A dynamic lowest-HP party member selector.
 - Optional macro action queueing.

 Redirect Smarter does not currently provide: